AsterLaoWhy/Soccer_Point_Spread/README.md

 # Point Spread Prediction
-Supervised learning model
- Predict soccer match point spread for winning
+A supervised learning approach to predict a given soccer match point spread

  Make sure there isn't too much of a distribution disparity between tie/win/and loss Clearing columns that are multicoliniar or irrelevant to the analysis (i.e. player name) Join the dataframes